-News from kuku crew - 19/02/2021

 Most recent news:

-The government decided that from Wednesday 19 August, all arriving passengers will be tested twice when arriving to Iceland.
-The first sampling will take place at the border, after which the arriving passengers will be quarantined for 4-5 days until a result is obtained from the second sampling.
+The government decided that all arriving passengers will be tested twice when arriving to Iceland.
+The first sampling will take place at the border, after which the arriving passengers will be quarantined for 5-6 days until a result is obtained from the second sampling.
+The tests will be free of charge to everyone until 31st January 2021.
+Also foreign certificates of prior COVID-19 infection from the EEA/EFTA-area will be accepted!
 Click here for more information.

 14/08/2020 - Appropriate housing while in quarantine